-This fiscal analysis considers historical spending patterns for capital improvements by Town Departments between 2009 and 2019 as approved by Town voters at annual Town meetings.
-The fiscal analysis also examines existing programmed debt service commitments of the Town and School District during this time, plus the 7-year planning period (2020-2027) of this CIP.
-Also included is a history of Chester's tax rates and taxable valuation between 1986 and 2019, including School and County tax rates and equalized rates and assessment ratios.
+This fiscal analysis considers historical spending patterns for capital improvements by Town Departments between 2009 and 2020 as approved by Town voters at the annual Town meetings.
+The fiscal analysis also examines existing programmed debt service commitments of the Town and School District during this time, plus the 7-year planning period (2021-2028) of this CIP.
+Also included is a history of Chester's tax rates and taxable valuation between 1986 and 2020, including School and County tax rates and equalized rates and assessment ratios.
 This information provides a basis for understanding the Town and School tax basis in supporting the proposed capital improvement projects identified within this CIP.
 In addition, an analysis of the Town's current Statutory Debt Limitations is provided.

-History of Town Capital Projects - Past Eight Years
+History of Town Capital Projects - Past Twelve Years

-The following Table 2 and Figure 1 below provides an eight-year history (2009-2019) of the Town of Chester's capital improvement expenditures by Department by year as identified in the annual Town Reports and as shown on pages 3 and 4 of this report.
-Expenditures for capital projects that may have been funded from Department operating budgets are not included in Table 2 or Figure 1 below.
+The following Table 2 and Figure 1 below provides an twelve-year history (2009-2020) of the Town of Chester's capital improvement expenditures by Department by year as identified in the annual Town Reports and as shown on pages 3 thru 7 of this report.
+Expenditures for capital projects that may have been funded from within department operating budgets are not included in Table 2 or Figure 1 below.

 As can be seen by this information, spending patterns for capital projects have varied considerably by Department and by year during this time.
-Figure 1 provides an overall summary of the total capital expenditures (excluding School District) by Town Department during this period.
-The Fire Department identified as Town Department "C" followed by Highway and Streets identified as Town Department "D" had the largest cost expenditures for capital improvements between 2009-2019.
+Figure 1 provides an overall summary of the total capital expenditures (excluding School District) by individual Town departments during this period.